papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 ### Where to Go Next

-Create a bulleted list of guides and tutorials related to the page contents to guide the developer journey toward completing related tasks.
+Create a bulleted list of guides and tutorials related to the page contents to guide the developer in completing related tasks.

 ## Build Page Template